-Maori is a language option available for Year 9, 10, 11 and 12 students wishing to study the language.
+\ Maori is a language option available for students wishing to study the language at each year level.

 The mode of provision for Te Reo will be dependent upon the staffing available and the number of students choosing to take this option.
+It is usually through a combination of correspondence courses provided by Te Kura and some local support from a subject specialist.